illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Interested and eligible persons may visit the small claims court in their jurisdiction to file a breach of contract claim and obtain a summons and complaint form.
 The plaintiff will required to provide the address and the name of the defendant as well as the reasons for filing the suit.
 The court clerk will then assign a case number, which should be noted.
 A filing fee will be charged and must be paid in advance.

-Before appearing in court, the plaintiff should gather as much evidence as possible to argue the case and contact an attorney.
-If the case is won, the circuit court judge will add the court costs to the settlement.
+Before appearing in court, plaintiffs often contact an attorney to argue the case, while gathering as much evidence as possible.
+If the case is won, the circuit court judge typically adds the court costs to the settlement.
 There is an option for both parties to settle out of court, and if agreed upon, then the lawsuit may not be required.

 What Defenses Can Be Used Against a Breach of Contract Claim in Illinois?